nmenezes0/pyladies-workshop-prep/README.md

-# Workshop prep for PyCon LT 2025
+# Workshop prep for PyCon LT 2025 [No longer used.]

 Repo with prep code for trialling out workshop materials.

 To run:
 * Clone the repo